nicolasroy11/RL-Augmented-Trader/README.md

 # RL-Augmented-Trader

-## A real-time, deep reinforcement learning trading bot that uses live Binance 5-second tick data, technical indicators, and a custom PyTorch policy gradient agent to make buy/hold/sell decisions.
-The environment simulates live market PnL and is built from scratch without high-level libraries like Stable-Baselines.
+**A real-time, deep reinforcement learning trading bot using live Binance 5-second tick data, technical indicators, and a custom PyTorch policy gradient agent to make buy/hold/sell decisions.**

+This project is a hands-on experiment in building an RL-powered trading system from scratch — no high-level frameworks like Stable-Baselines.
+Just raw PyTorch, real-time data, and a simple, focused environment to simulate market PnL.

+---

 ## Why This Project?

-This project is part of my portfolio to demonstrate end-to-end applied machine learning in a financial context.
-It blends low-latency data pipelines, reinforcement learning, and custom environments — similar to what you might see in hedge fund research platforms.
+This is part of my portfolio to demonstrate **end-to-end applied machine learning** in a real financial setting.
+It combines:

+- Low-latency live data ingestion
+- Feature engineering using technical indicators
+- A from-scratch trading environment
+- A custom RL agent (initially a policy gradient model)

+The goal? **Maximize real trading performance** — and push this agent to a level that would be compelling to hedge fund researchers and quant teams.

+---

 Contact: nicolasroy11@gmail.com